Opinion: Balls as Office Chairs a Bad Idea

 - There are other chair designs that may accomplish the same posture and trunk toning goals as the ball, but also provide adjustability and stability (two important features for something to be deemed "ergonomic").

-So, for all the good they may do in a health club or physical therapy setting, you might want to think twice before outfitting your office with these inexpensive “miracle cure” devices.
-They can offer certain advantages when used for a prescribed period of time in a controlled use environment, but they likely present more risks than they’re worth when used as a replacement for a dedicated office chair.
+So, for all the good they may do in the local health club or physical therapy shop, you might want to think twice before outfitting your office with these inexpensive “miracle cure” devices.
+They can offer certain advantages when used for a prescribed period of time in a controlled use environment, but they likely present more risks than they’re worth when used as an office chair.

 Leave a Reply